ninoNinkovic/LiveStamps/README.md

 ```

-**Generation**
+####Menu Generation:

-By default, LiveStamps has a right click context menu defined, but sidebar, command pallate and tools menus can be easily generated if you prefer.
-This should also be done whenever you add new stamp definitions to avoid defining excessive keyboard shortcuts:
+By default LiveStamps has a right click context menu defined but the sidebar menu, tools menu and the command pallate can be easily generated if you prefer.
+This should also be done whenever you add new stamp definitions to avoid using excessive keyboard shortcuts:

 ```
 # To Generate a Menu: